-Going down to the gym and busting out as much weight as you can is always going to be extremely tiring.
+According to mma Sydney, going down to the gym and busting out as much weight as you can is always going to be extremely tiring.
 The muscles you’re working out on that day need to be absolutely exhausted by the end of the workout every single time, but you never need to go overboard with weights you clearly can’t do.
 Not every set you do has to end in absolute failure to complete it.
 Managing the right weights for your current level helps you a lot more than adding extra weight and being unable to finish the entire set without failure.
 You should be going as hard as you can but you can’t do something you clearly are incapable of doing, as that could result in poor form and often also injury instead of results.

 Resting Is Essential